-Covering Black Friday and holiday shopping: Resources for journalists - Journalist's Resource
+Covering Black Friday and winter holiday shopping: A research roundup

 - The U.S. Bureau of Labor Statistics releases employment data monthly.
 These reports can help journalists gauge how retail jobs are impacted by the winter shopping season.

 - The National Retail Federation (NRF), a major retail trade association, tracks holiday shopping trends and releases annual projections for holiday sales.
 NRF has created charts comparing spending for the major holidays, including the winter holidays, Halloween and Valentine’s Day.
-According to the agency’s Holiday FAQs, as much as 40 percent of holiday sales are made in the 10 days before Christmas.
+According to the agency’s Winter Holiday FAQs, retailers will hire an estimated 530,000 to 590,000 temporary workers during the 2019 holiday season.

 - A 2014 report from the Pew Research Center looks at holiday jobs and seasonal spikes in employment.

-- BlackFridayDeathCount.com offers an unofficial count of Black Friday-related deaths and injuries, based exclusively on media reports since 2006.
+- BlackFridayDeathCount.com offers an unofficial count of Black Friday-related deaths and injuries, based exclusively on news media reports since 2006.

 - The National Crime Prevention Council issues tips to help winter holiday shoppers safeguard against thieves, child predators and identity theft.